gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 Let's first clarify some terms.

-Data
+Data and information
+: I will use these two terms interchangeably even though there are some subtle differences.
+Data and information refer to things such as:
-: Data usually refers to simple point information extracted from nature.
-It may be time series data such as a heart rate at a given time paired with current activity.
-It could also be the arrangement of pixels in an image which includes a relationship to other pixels.
+* point measurements such as a time series of heart beats which may be averaged to a heart rate,
+* the arrangement of pixels in an image which includes color information,

-Information
-: Information is not directly derived from nature.
-Some examples are a person's name, reviews given to a movie, and submarine plans stolen by a spy.
-In this article, I will often use the terms information and data interchangeably.
+* a person's name or date of birth,
+* reviews given to a movie, and
+* submarine plans stolen by a spy.

+These are just a few examples of data and information.

 Record
 : Data and information are often in record sets.
 For example: a medical record might contain a person's name, their date of birth, smoking history, family history of heart disease, and their death from lung cancer.